CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/README.md

 ### **Task**

-This project conducts a comparative analysis of three topic modeling approaches: **LDA**, **LSA**, and a **BERT-based transformer model**.
-The goal is to automatically discover meaningful topics from large collections of unstructured text and evaluate how classical statistical methods compare to modern transformer-based approaches in terms of **topic quality, coherence, and interpretability**.
+This project is a comparative analysis of the topic models **LDA**, **LSA**, and a **BERT-based** transformer model.
+The task is to automatically discover meaningful topics from large amounts of unstructured text and evaluate how classical statistical models compare to modern transformer-based approaches in terms of topic quality, coherence, and interpretability.
+These models were chosen because they use different text representations, including **bag-of-words**, **TF-IDF**, and embeddings.
+The goal is to determine which model provides the best topic distribution.
-The models were selected because they rely on fundamentally different text representations (bag-of-words, TF-IDF, embeddings), allowing a diverse comparison across modeling paradigms.

 ### **Why It Matters**

-Topic modeling is a widely used method in industry and research for understanding large amounts of text and inferring human behavior.
-Each model type brings different strengths and limitations, so there is no single universal solution.
-By comparing statistical models and transformer-based methods, especially in the context of customer feedback, we can identify which approaches generate more coherent and actionable topics.
-These insights can help businesses improve products and services and guide practitioners in selecting effective modeling techniques.
+This topic matters because it is one of the most widely used methods in tech today to tackle issues that deal with text and to better understand human behavior.
+Since there are multiple models that have different fundamental approaches, it is important to understand how each works and compare them, as there is never a one-size-fits-all solution.
+By comparing the different models’ approaches, from distributions to embeddings, we can identify which ones work best on customer feedback.
+This can, in return, assist businesses in improving their products and services.
+Additionally, it can show how transformer-based models can improve modeling and help individuals assess which methods work better.

 ### **Desired Outcome (3 Weeks)**